Conferences & Symposia

 12:00

-Chair: Royal College of Physicians of Edinburgh
+Chair: Dr Sue Pound, Vice President of the Royal College of Physicians of Edinburgh

 Quantifying risk in lung transplantation (LT): lessons for prediction modelling in SOT